esciencecenter-digital-skills/Natural-language-processing/episodes/04-LargeLanguageModels.md

 ## Key points to remember

 - *Transformer models power LLMs*: The Transformer architecture and its self-attention mechanism allow LLMs to handle long-range dependencies in text effectively.
-- *LLMs excel at multiple tasks*: From text generation to classification and summarization, LLMs like Llama are versatile and perform well on various NLP tasks.
+- *LLMs excel at multiple tasks*: From text generation to classification and summarisation, LLMs like Llama are versatile and perform well on various NLP tasks.
 - *Prompt engineering is crucial*: Designing effective prompts can significantly improve the quality of outputs from LLMs, especially for creative tasks like text generation and translation.
-- *Real-world use cases*: LLMs can be applied to real-world problems like news classification, summarization, and headline generation, improving efficiency in content management and delivery.
+- *Real-world use cases*: LLMs can be applied to real-world problems like news classification, summarisation, and headline generation, improving efficiency in content management and delivery.